Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 [^sp-4]: See ante Ch.
 I - Introduction.
 Post Appendix A- The Possibility of Meaning.

-[^sp-5]: Spengler - The Decline of the West - Vol.II p 3.
-[Available at Archive.org](https://archive.org/details/DeclineOfTheWestSpengler)
+[^sp-5]: Spengler - The Decline of the West - Vol. II p.
+3. [Available at Archive.org](https://archive.org/details/DeclineOfTheWestSpengler)

 [^sp-6]: For explanation of term see post.
 Chapter "The Souls of Each Culture".